Factory Bluetooth Retrofit

 The perfect location for the BT antenna is inside the left (driver-side) C-pillar, just below the passenger courtesy light.
 Running the FAKRA cable inside the trunk pass-thru is surprisingly easy compared to some cars.
 Unfortunately, removing trim pieces for access will result in broken fasteners.
 The question is how many.
 Follow my instructions to minimize the damage.

-Unlike the ULF, a factory trunk mounting bracket is unavailable for a Bluetooth TCU in an E38 7-series.
-For those interested in a clean install (like me), a random tie-wrap solution is unacceptable.
-An adaptor board can be made from plywood, and mounted on either the outer "video" bracket or in place of the CD changer (if not used).
-See Bluetooth TCU Installation below for details.
+A factory trunk mounting bracket is unavailable for the E38 7-series.
+For a space-efficient installation, the E38's original TCU bracket (next to audio amp) may be modified for this purpose.
+Alternatvely, an adaptor board can be made from plywood and then mounted on either the outer video bracket or in place of the CD changer (if not used).
+Removing the CD changer bracket entirely provides the most room for a custom mounting board.
+See step 10 below for illustrations.

-Note the Bluetooth TCU is a large device.
-It's too big to fit in place of the old TCU.
+Note the TCU is a large device.
 If mounted as suggested, it must sit as low as possible on the bracket.
 If mounted on the video bracket, the TCU still contacts the taillight access door.
 But leaving this door ajar isn't an issue, since it's not visible after closing the larger nav access door.

 Procedure